samuelkravitz/6.008-Labs/README.md

 # 6.008-Labs
-Code for Computational Labs for 6.008 - Introduction to Inference at MIT
+My Code for Computational Labs for 6.008 - Introduction to Inference at MIT

 Everything should work except for the logistic.py file in Spam Filtering